audiokinetic/Gyms/Documentation/Gyms/README.md

 - _Folder: `5-Spatial/SpatialGeometry/SpatialGeometryShape/SpatialGeometryShapeMesh`_
 - Shows how Geometry works with all Mesh primitives and with custom shapes.

+### Level loading

+- _Folder: `5-Spatial/SpatialLevelLoading`_
+- A list of gyms to test the loading and unloading behaviour of Spatial Audio levels.

+#### Loading a Spatial Audio sub-level in a Spatial Audio level

+- _Folder: `5-Spatial/SpatialLevelLoading/SpatialLevelLoadingSubLevel`_
+- Shows what happens when a Spatial Audio sub-level is loaded in a Spatial Audio level.

+#### Loading from a Spatial Audio level to a non-Spatial Audio level

+- _Folder: `5-Spatial/SpatialLevelLoading/SpatialLevelLoadingToNonSpatial`_
+- Shows what happens when the game transitions from a level containing Spatial Audio elements to a level with no Spatial Audio elements.

+#### Loading from a non-Spatial Audio level to a Spatial Audio level

+- _Folder: `5-Spatial/SpatialLevelLoading/SpatialLevelLoadingToSpatial`_
+- Shows what happens when the game transitions from a level with no Spatial Audio elements to a level containing Spatial Audio elements.

 ### Obstruction and Occlusion | _Unreal_

 - _Folder: `5-Spatial/SpatialObsOcc`_